Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Abhorrent Admirer: Kiryu's, partially due to Incompatible Orientation partially because the guy just flat out doesn't get that Kiryu isn't into him.

 - Adapted Out: Michiru's substory has been removed from the PS4 remaster.
+His cameo in the remastered verison of Yakuza 4 (see below) was kept intact, however.

 - Black Comedy Rape: There's a reason Kiryu's reaction to seeing him is "run like hell."